 I used the Multi-Sport watch for a couple of weeks, testing it out with a variety of workouts, and wearing it to track my progress while running a half marathon.
-Although I encountered some issues in syncing data online and to TomTom's MySports app, I really enjoyed using the Multi-Sport watch, and found it to be a well-designed and very functional device.
-[Video: How to Get the Most from Wearable Devices]
+Although I encountered some issues in syncing data online and to TomTom's MySports app, I really enjoyed using the Multi-Sport watch, and found it to be a well-designed and functional device.

 The Multi-Sport watch feels like a bulkier version of a regular digital wristwatch, but if you've worn a GPS watch before, you'll likely appreciate how lightweight this one feels on your arm.
 The device has an adjustable and breathable (great for runners!) strap, with a two-pronged buckle.
 The watch face is large, and I had no trouble reading the LCD display, whether I was indoors or outdoors, in the sunlight or in low light at night.
 You can activate the backlight by touching the right side of the screen.